Porous CrO$_2$: a ferromagnetic half-metallic member in sparse hollandite oxide family: Computational Details

 \section{Computational Details}

 { } We have used the Vienna Ab-initio Simulation Package (VASP) package for density functional theoretical (DFT) calculations \cite{vasp}.
-Projected augmented wave (PAW) basis enabled pseudo-potentials using Perdew-Burke-Ernzerhof (PBE) \cite{PBE} and PBE for solids (PBEsol) \cite{PBEsol} generalised gradient approximated (GGA) exchange-correlation (xc) functional have been used.
+Projected augmented wave (PAW) basis enabled pseudo-potentials using Perdew-Burke-Ernzerhof (PBE) and PBE for solids (PBEsol) generalised gradient approximated (GGA) exchange-correlation (xc) functional have been used \cite{PBE,PBEsol}.
 The optimised structures are found through ionic and volume relaxations using GGA and GGA+U methods starting from different magnetic configurations.
 We have set the threshold of maximum force as $10^{-5}~Ry./atom$ and pressure threshold as $10^{-5}~Kbar/cell$.
 The convergence criteria for energy and charge densities has been set as $10^{-8}~Ry$.
 We have chosen kinetic-energy cut-off $520~Ry$.
 Fine reciprocal-space grids of dimensions $8\times8\times8$, $5\times5\times8$, $5\times5\times8$ are used for holandite, rutile and orthorhombic structures, respectively.

 { }The electron configurations of Cr and O have been taken as [Ar]$4s^2 3d^4$ and [He]$2s^2 2p^4$.
 As $3d$ electrons of transition metals correlate more strongly than the limit of GGA, for proper description of strong electron-electron correlation, Hubbard U and Hund J terms have been used.
-While U provides inter-orbital Coulomb interaction, $U-J$ takes care of the interorbital Coulomb interaction between electrons.
+While U provides intra-orbital Coulomb interaction, $U-J$ takes care of the inter=orbital Coulomb interaction between electrons.

 { } Over the years, several non-empirical approaches have been proposed to estimate Hubbard parameters, such as constrained DFT, constrained random phase approximation (cDFT/cRPA) and linear-response formulation \cite{csacsiouglu2011,pickett1998}.
 These terms for r$-$\CrO~ have been calculated by constrained screening method by Korotin \etal \cite{korotin1998}.
 We have used these values for \CrO: $U=3.0$ and $J=0.87$.
-Using self-consistent linear-response theory within the framework of DFPT, evaluation of the Hubbard parameters have been introduced recently \cite{timrov2018,timrov2021}.
-Hitherto it is successfully predicted electronic structure of diverse materials using on-site U and inter-site V parameters\cite{ricca2020,paul2023}.
-For calculation of U and V, Quantum Espresso (QE) package is used \cite{QE}.
 For MnO$_2$, $U=5.87$ is used \cite{paul2023}.

 { } The Vesta package has been utilised to simulate X-ray diffraction (XRD) pattern for Cu$_\alpha$ radiation \cite{vesta}.
 For pre and post-processing Vaspkit and ElATools are utilised \cite{elatools,vaspkit}.
 The chemical bonding analysis has been done using Lobster package for PAW \cite{nelson2020}.